Generated regional New York river scene for Delaware River, Main Stem planning; not an exact location photo

 Start of the main stem where the East and West Branches meet.

-Lordville gauge corridor
+Lordville gauge area

 Primary trout-flow reference for this report.